merqube/merqube-client-lib/docs/CreatingIndices.md

 This client library comes with a library of index templates.
 The number of templates will grow.
-Currently, there are two templates:
+Currently, there are three templates:

 1. Single equity total return indices - creates a single stock total return index on any RIC (Reuters).
 More input sources will be supported in the future.
 1. Multiple equity (pre-corax adjusted) basket - creates an equity basket where the client provides rebalance portfolios
+1. Decrement - a decrement index on top of a single total return index

 ## Permissions
 As discussed in (Overview), customer indices are in `namespaces`.